miscellaneousbits/backup.e4/README.md

 ## Usage

-**backup.e4** has a single command line parameter, the partition path name.
+**backup.e4** has simple command line parameters, the partition path name and an optional flag.

 ```
 $ backup.e4